Cleaning a paint bucket after you are done with house painting can be tiring.

 10- Trash Cans

 If you have larger paint buckets and cans, you can turn them into an office trash can or wastebasket.
+They are perfect when you need a small trash can for a room or office.

 If you want to dress up, the paint can, find an attractive fabric and wrap it around as you would a rope.
+This adds some class and style to your new wastebasket.

-In general, you may throw away empty paint buckets in the recycle bins at the curb that can be picked up on the next trash day.
+In general, you may throw away empty paint buckets in the recycling bins at the curb that can be picked up on the next trash day.
+But to do this, you will need to make sure that these containers are empty and do not hold any leftover hazardous paints or chemicals.

 If there’s any paint left behind after the completion of your project, you can either pour it into another container for storage or can harden and dispose of it safely as hazardous waste.

 Depending on the state you live in, collection points, schools, or community groups may be available that need the paint.
+You can consider donating the paint along with the HDPE pails there.

 Based on the local waste management or city regulations, many of these High-Density Polyethylene (HDPE) made 5-gallon construction pails can then be recycled and reused for making various other products.